fpaxos/fpaxos-tlaplus/README.md

 $ tlc -config MCFPaxos.cfg MCFPaxosTwoAcc.tla
 ```

-By editing [MCFPaxos.tla](MCFPaxos.tla), you can modify the configuration to test different models.
+By editing [MCFPaxosTwoAcc.tla](MCFPaxosTwoAcc.tla), you can modify the configuration to test different models.
 For example, you might wish to try changing the number of acceptors, how quorums are composed or the number of ballots.

 This TLA+ specification is derived from [Leslie Lamport's](http://www.lamport.org) Paxos specification from [TLA+ Examples](https://github.com/tlaplus/Examples).